sustrik/libdill/templates/documentation-footer.md

 Check this short introductory [article](structured-concurrency.html) about structured concurrency.

+## FAQ: What's libdill's performance?

+The best way to find out is to check for yourself.
+In `perf` subdirectory you'll find small performance bencharks.

+Generally speaking, though, libdill's concurrency primitives only a bit slower than simple C flow control statements.

+Context switch have been seen to execute in 6 ns, coroutine creation in 26 ns.
+Passing a message via a channel in 40 ns.

+## FAQ: How does libdill concurrency differ from Go concurrency?

+1. No interaction between threads.
+Each thread is treated as a separate process.
+2. Channels are always unbuffered.
+3. `choose`, unlike `select` is deterministic.
+If multiple clauses can be executed, a clause closer to the beginning of the pollset wins.
+4. Coroutines can be canceled.

 ## FAQ: How does libdill differ from libmill?

 `libmill` was a project to copy Go's concurrency model to C 1:1 without introducing any innovations or experiments.
 The project is finished now.
 It will be maintained but won't change in the future.